 Field Description d HA Horizontal direction from the measured point to the set out point.
 Positive if the telescope must be turned clockwise to the set out point. d.H.D Horizontal distance from the measured point to the set out point.
 Positive if the set out point is further away than the measured point. d.d.Z Height difference from the measured point to the set out point.
-Positive if the set out point is higher than the measured point.

-Field Description dOffset Perpendicular distance from the measured point to the set out point.
+Positive if the set out point is higher than the measured point. dOffset Perpendicular distance from the measured point to the set out point.
 Positive if the set out point is to the right of the measured point. dLine Longitudinal distance from the measured point to the set out point.
 Positive if the set out point is further away than the measured point.

 Messages Description Base line too short !
 Base line is shorter than 1 cm.
 Choose base points such that the horizontal separation of both points is at least 1 cm.
-Coordinates invalid!
+Coordinates invalid !
 No coordinates or invalid coordinates for a point.
 Ensure that points used have at least Easting and Northing coordinates.
-Save via RS232!
-Data Output : is set to RS232 in the SETTINGS menu.
-To be able to successfully start reference element, Data Output : must be set to Internal .

-- Either, press ALL to measure and record. - Or, press >>> BACK to return to the REFERENCE LINE screen. - Or, continue selecting ESC to exit the application.
+- Either, press ALL to measure and record. • - Or, press >>> BACK to return to the REFERENCE LINE screen. - Or, continue selecting ESC to exit the application.

-9.4 Reference Element - Reference Arc

-9.4.1 Overview

-The Reference Element - Arc application allows the user to define a reference arc and then complete the following tasks with respect to the arc:

-- · Line & offset - Set out (Point, Arc, Chord, Angle)

-- 1) Select Apps from the MAIN MENU. - 2) Select Reference Element from the APPS menu. - Complete application pre-settings.
-Refer to "8 Applications Getting Started". - 4) Select Arc.

-Define the reference arc.

-9.4.2 Defining the Reference Arc

-The reference arc can be defined by a center point and start point, or a start point, end point, and radius.
+10.4 Reference Element - Reference Arc 10.4.1 Overview Description The Reference Element - Arc application allows the user to define a reference arc and then complete the following tasks with respect to the arc: Line & offset Set out (Point, Arc, Chord, Angle) Access Select Apps from the MAIN MENU.
+Select Reference Element from the APPS menu.
+Complete application pre-settings.
+Refer to "9 Applications - Getting Started".
+Select Arc.
+Next step Define the reference arc.
+10.4.2 Defining the Reference Arc Description The reference arc can be defined by a center point and start point, or a start point, end point, and radius.
 All points can be either measured, manually entered, or selected from the memory.

-- SP Start point

-- ΕP End point

-- Center point

-- Radius of arc R

-- Distance from start of arc, following curve

-- Off Perpendicular distance from arc

-All arcs are defined in a clockwise direction and all calculations are made in two dimensions.

-Select Arc and then the method to define the arc by:

-- Start-/ Centre Pt. - Start-/ End Pt/ Rad.
+SP Start point EP End point CP Center point R Radius of arc L Distance from start of arc, following curve Off Perpendicular distance from arc Ē All arcs are defined in a clockwise direction and all calculations are made in two dimensions.
+Access Select Arc and then the method to define the arc by: Start-/ Centre Pt.
+Start-/ End Pt/ Rad.
+Reference Arc - Measure Field Description

-Reference Arc -Measure to start point
+Reference Arc - Measure to start point Field Description

-Field Description

 Start Pt Point ID of the start point.

 C-Pt Point ID of the center point.

 End Pt Point ID of the end point.

 Radius Radius of the arc.